Yolean/kubernetes-kafka/README.md

 ### Maintaining your own kustomization

-`kubectl apply -k` takes a siungle overlay, meaning that you can't compose different overlays from this repo.
+`kubectl apply -k` takes a single overlay, meaning that you can't compose different overlays from this repo.
 You'll probably want to maintain your own variant.
 One option is to keep kubernets-kafka as a git submodule and edit the relative path from an example variant.